pstroe/chartering-new-realms-2024/intro.md

 If you are an interested researcher wanting to know more about either the DH or the teaching format, please do not hesitate to contact me (<phillip.stroebel@uzh.ch>).

-Should you spot any typos or methdological flaws and issues, please contact me (or the authors) as well!
+Should you spot any typos or methodological flaws and issues, please contact me (or the authors) as well!

+Are you a publisher and would like to publish the book?
+Pleas contact me.

 We hope you enjoy the result.